DawarKhanuom/MagicVLM/README.md

   - Save the scanned mesh in `.obj` format.
   - Save the point cloud data in `.ply` format. {not working now}
 - **Screenshot Functionality**: {tba}
-- **Mesh LOD Switching**: Using the controller’s bumper button, you can toggle between different Levels of Detail (LOD) for the mesh rendering.
+- **Mesh LOD Switching**: Using the controllerâ€™s bumper button, you can toggle between different Levels of Detail (LOD) for the mesh rendering.

 ### Acknowledgments:
 This extended version builds upon Magic Leap's meshing sample, utilizing the core components provided in `meshing_material.h`: